C22380473/final-year-project/weekly_logs/weekly_logs.md

 **Plans for Next Week:**
 - Continue developing the prototype, focusing on creating routine based features and basic core functionality.
 - Prepare the interim presentation slides.

+## Week 11

+**Work Completed:**
+- Expanded the prototype by creating the core functionality for building a routine from scratch
+- Developed the interim demo presentation slides along with supporting documentation

+**Meetings/Discussions:**

+Supervisor Meeting:
+- Demonstrated the prototype created in Week 10, including the user login/sign-up and onboarding flow.
+- Discussed expectations and requirements for the upcoming interim demo and presentation slides.
+- Received clarification on which features should be prioritised ahead of the demo.

+**Plans for Next Week:**
+- Prepare for the interim demo and presentation.
+- Continue developing the prototype, focusing on practice-routine functionality if time allows after demo preparation.
+- Review any additional feedback provided after demo.